matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

- * "Secret" rooms: rooms where the admin does not want the room to be advertised as part of a given space, but *does* want the room to form part of the heirarchy of that space for those in the know.
+ * "Secret" rooms: rooms where the admin does not want the room to be advertised as part of a given space, but *does* want the room to form part of the hierarchy of that space for those in the know.

 ### Sub-spaces